Inventory specialist, Mātanga whakarārangi taputapu

 - Inventory coordinator, systems and inventory specialist, purchasing and inventory specialist

-Inventory specialists weigh, measure and check materials, supplies, products and equipment and keep a record of these.
+Inventory specialists weigh, measure and check materials, supplies, products and equipment and keep records of them.

 Your pay could be